 In recent times Castle Leslie ceased operations as an hotel and, following extensive refurbishment, re-opened as a private venue for weddings, conferences etc - however it has now turned the full circle and reopened as a hotel again (see below).

-Non-residents are welcome to dine at the bar or in the hotel’s informal Conors Bar or Snaffles Brasserie, where Andrew Bradley cooks up a storm in a wood-burning stone oven.
+Non-residents are welcome to dine at the bar or in the hotel’s informal Conors Bar or Snaffles Restaurant, where Andrew Bradley cooks up a storm in a wood-burning stone oven.

 During the three centuries that this extraordinary place has been in the Leslie family it has changed remarkably little - and its fascinating history intrigues guests as much as the eccentricity of Castle Leslie as they find it today.

 Once inside the massive front door (guarded by family dogs who snooze in beds flanking the stone steps) there is no reception desk, just a welcoming oak-panelled hall (and afternoon tea in the drawing room), and there are no television sets or clocks in the rooms, although concessions to the 20th century have been made in the form of generous heating and plentiful hot water.

 The bedrooms are all different, furnished and decorated around a particular era, with en-suite bathrooms a feature in their own right with huge baths, wacky showers and outrageous toilets, all done in a tongue-in-cheek style, reflecting the family's eccentric history and the wonders of Victorian plumbing.

 In a charming reverse of circumstances, the family lives in the servants' wing, so guests can enjoy the magnificence of the castle to the full - it has all the original furniture and family portraits.